Application Modernization Roadmap: Plan Each Step and Achieve Best Efficiency

 To achieve the most efficient outcome possible on your modernization journey, you should revise your entire strategy, IT systems, customer experience techniques, and organizational approaches.
 Fully commit to promoting changes within your internal ecosystem and staying up-to-date with innovations to later translate positive changes externally.

 Keep your focus on conducting a cost-benefit analysis to secure a clear budget.
 A data-driven assessment will help you choose the best approaches for bringing higher ROI to the company in the future.
+You could also need to calculate TCO for software.
 Be prepared to adapt to market changes along the way, and create a business case for application modernization.